Impacts on Residents During Construction: 2021-22

 - Sellery residents will receive free use of washing machines in the building’s laundry facilities during the renovation.

-- Dens on resident floors may eventually become closed to accommodate renovation work.
+- All A-Tower Dens on resident floors are closed for the entire Academic Year.
+Other dens on resident floors may eventually become closed to accommodate renovation work.

 - We will offer alternate study spaces specifically for Sellery residents in nearby Housing buildings